josefine-i/Sleep_capuchins/README.md

 This repository includes all code needed to reproduce the results from my Bachelor's thesis: "Sleep ecology in capuchin monkeys (Cebus capucinus)"

-We calculated VeDBA (vectorial dynamic body acceleration) from raw accelerometry data and classified sleep bouts.
+We calculated VeDBA (vectorial dynamic body acceleration) from raw accelerometry data to classify sleep bouts.
 Therefore we adapted code from [Loftus et al.](https://github.com/CarterLoftus/baboon_sleep) from their research [Ecological and social pressures interfere with homeostatic sleep regulation in the wild](https://doi.org/10.7554/eLife.73695).

 Data is available for download from the project called “Food for thought” on [Movebank](https://www.movebank.org/).
 As is the GPS data.